How to run a restaurant in the face of uncertainty

 Guests’ behaviors are changing.
 You’ll want to stay in touch with guests who’ve already booked, while continuing to be discovered by those looking to dine out in cities where restaurants remain open.

 People are understandably nervous.
-Make it easy for people to choose your restaurant.
+Make it easy for people to choose your restaurant and realign the way you operate during these uncharted times.

-With fewer people dining out and an increase in delivery and takeout orders, you will likely have a shift in staffing needs and staff members are likely to be concerned.
+With closures for dine and an increase in delivery and takeout orders, you will likely have a shift in staffing needs and staff members are likely to be concerned.
 There are ways to take care of them.

 The more you can do to go above and beyond to protect your guests and reassure them about your hygiene efforts, the better.